2x EMMY® Wins for Metropolis in the Documentary field

 BEST CINEMATOGRAPHY

-Success continues for the team behind the latest documentary produced by Metropolis Media in conjunction with long-time clients Rally and the Center for Western Priorities.
+Success continues for the team behind the latest documentary Owyhee Canyonlands, produced by Metropolis Media in conjunction with longtime clients Rally and the Center for Western Priorities.

 Cinematographer A.J.
-Carter took out the Gabriel Figueroa Special Award for BEST CINEMATOGRAPHY at the Wildlife Conservation Film Festival, as well as the BEST CINEMATOGRAPHY award at the Nature Without Borders International Film Festival.
+Carter received the Gabriel Figueroa Special Award for Best Cinematography at the Wildlife Conservation Film Festival, as well as the Best Cinematography award at the Nature Without Borders International Film Festival.

-“To receive this continued recognition for all our work at festivals across the USA is a sheer delight for our client, not to mention the elevated exposure for their campaign” said Cinematographer / Co-Director A.J.
+“To receive this continued recognition for our work at film festivals across the United States is a tremendous honor both our team and our client, not to mention the elevated exposure it brings to the Owyhee region and the campaign” said Cinematographer / Director A.J.
 Carter.

-The film continues its film festival circuit in 2025 after being accepted into a total of 10 international film festivals.
+The film continues its festival circuit in 2025 after being officially accepted into a total of 10 international film festivals.

 METROPOLIS MEDIA GROUP WINS “BEST TV AD”